 - "We are going to make a plan to help you face the fears that you put on your Fear Thermometer.
-One fear that you included is \\\\."
-Work with your teen to choose a specific fear that may work well based on our tips, such as a specific thing or situation.
+One fear that you included is ."
+Work with your parent to choose a specific fear that may work well based on our tips, such as a specific thing or situation.
 Once you both agree, proceed to step 2. - "We are going to use this worksheet to help us make a plan."
-Show your teen the Create Your Own Exposure Plan worksheet.
+Look at the Create Your Own Exposure Plan worksheet.
 "Here, the worksheet has a place for us to write down the name of the worry we will be working on in your exposure.
 Exposure is the word for facing the thing you are afraid of instead of avoiding it or running away."
-You or your teen should write the worry you will be working on in the space provided. - "Right here is a place for us to write down each part of the exposure."
-Point at the empty rows 1-6.
+You or your parent should write the worry you will be working on in the space provided. - "Right here is a place for us to write down each part of the exposure."
+Look at the empty rows 1-6.

 "The worksheet also has a place for us to rate how you feel before and after you face your fears.
 The Worry Scale on the page can help us do those ratings."
-Point at the Before and After columns and the Worry Scale. - "Our goal is going to be for you to do the things you need and want to do without feeling too scared or running away.
+Look at the Before and After columns and the Worry Scale. - "Our goal is going to be for you to do the things you need and want to do without feeling too scared or running away.
 I think you will feel strong and brave!"
-Add in more ideas about what it could be like for them to conquer their particular fear. - 5 "That might seem like it could never happen, but I believe in you and you can do it!
+Think of more ideas about what it could be like to conquer this particular fear. - 5 "That might seem like it could never happen, but I believe in you and you can do it!
 We will take baby steps to get there." - "If you were afraid of swimming, we wouldn't plan for you to just dive into the ocean without any steps before that.
 First we might have you put your feet into the water to slowly start getting more comfortable.
 What is something we can do to that is like that, something that will help you begin to get comfortable?"
-Wait for your teen's response.
-Share some responses applicable to their fear that are similar to steps 1 and 2 in our example plans if they can't come up with anything.
+Share some responses applicable to the fear that are similar to steps 1 and 2 in our example plans.
 You are looking for steps that will be a "warm up" for facing the big fear.
-You or your teen should write these steps down. - "Great idea!
+You or your parent should write these steps down. - "Great idea!
 Now let's think about the next step with this fear.
 What comes after the steps we just put down?
 What will we need to do to get even closer to facing and overcoming your fear?"
-Wait and provide responses similar to steps 3 and 4 on our example plans if needed.
+Brainstorm responses similar to steps 3 and 4 on our example plans.
 Remember, we are taking bigger and bigger steps toward facing the fear!
-You or your teen should write these steps down. - Now you are ready to name the activities that will be near the top of the exposure plan.
+You or your parent should write these steps down. - 8 Now you are ready to name the activities that will be near the top of the exposure plan.
 "You've given so many great ideas for getting more comfortable with this worry!
 Now let's talk about what will be our big goal.
 What are the biggest challenges connected to this fear?"
-Wait and provide responses similar to steps 5 and 6 in our examples if needed.
-You or your teen should write these steps down.
+Brainstorm responses similar to steps 5 and 6 in our examples.
+You or your parent should write these steps down.
 "Good work!
 Let's review the worksheet and start to plan how we will begin our exposures."

-EXPOSURE PLAN EXAMPLES
+TEEN HANDOUT: EXPOSURE PLAN EXAMPLES